malfunkt/hyperfox/README.md

 ![Hyperfox diagram](https://hyperfox.org/images/hyperfox-diagram.png)

-Hyperfox is capable of forging SSL certificates on the fly using a custom root CA certificate and its corresponding key (both provided by the user).
-If the target machine recognizes the root CA as trusted, then HTTPs traffic can be successfully intercepted and recorded.
+Hyperfox is capable of forging SSL certificates on the fly if you provide it with a root CA certificate and its corresponding key.
+If the target machine recognizes the root CA as trusted, then HTTPs traffic can be successfully decrypted, intercepted and recorded.

 ![Hyperfox SSL](https://hyperfox.org/images/hyperfox-diagram.png)